arunavanag591/ursim/README.md

 ## Ursim Installation Guide

 This describes how to have ursim running in Ubuntu 16.04.
 The latest Ursim could be downloaded from [here](https://www.universal-robots.com/download/?option=31153#section16632).
-Alternatively, the repo can be cloned and tar.gz could be used.
 Unzip the files using
 ```tar -zxf filename.tar.gz```

 ## How to Install Ursim (Polyscope Interface):